twaslowski/grammr/sidecars/multi-inflection/README.md

 This microservice enables inflection of words for French, Italian, Spanish and Italian.
 It is powered by [verbecc](https://github.com/bretttolbert/verbecc).

+## Deployment

+It is important to keep the pyproject.toml `version` in sync with the Chart.yaml `appVersion`.
+The `version` generates a Docker image tag, which ends up being used in the Chart by default, although it can be overridden if you supply `Values.image.tag`.

 ## Usage

 You can run the application locally or via Docker: